Rebecca Spencer: Club career

-Spencer began her career as a junior with Watford Ladies before joining the Centre of Excellence at Arsenal Ladies in 2001.
+Spencer began her career as a junior with Watford before joining the Centre of Excellence at Arsenal in 2001.
 She progressed through the centre of excellence age groups and joined the senior team in 2006, where she was primarily the understudy to first choice keeper Emma Byrne.
-She made her FA Women's Premier League debut and in April 2008 was in goal as Arsenal beat Millwall Lionesses 3–1 in the London Cup Final, having been in the Arsenal side beaten by Charlton Athletic Ladies in the 2006 final.
+She made her FA Women's Premier League debut and in April 2008 was in goal as Arsenal beat Millwall Lionesses 3–1 in the London Cup Final, having been in the Arsenal side beaten by Charlton Athletic in the 2006 final.

 Spencer was an unused substitute in the 2008 FA Women's Cup Final as Arsenal beat Leeds Carnegie and in the 2009 final as Arsenal beat Sunderland.
 She has also won an FA Women's Premier League Cup winners' medal having been an unused substitute for Arsenal's win against Leeds in March 2007.

-Spencer joined Gillingham Ladies on loan for 2010–11.
+Spencer joined Gillingham on loan for 2010–11.
 She said "I have had a frustrating few years regarding getting regular game time and Gillingham has been the right choice of club to do this."
 In December 2011 Spencer left Arsenal for French Division 1 Féminine club ASJ Soyaux.
-She returned to England in March 2012 for family reasons.
+She returned to England in March 2012 for family reasons, briefly rejoining Arsenal and appearing on the bench for two matches in the Champions League.
 Spencer then signed for Birmingham City, making her debut in a 4–0 FA Women's Cup win over Sunderland.
 She went on to play a pivotal role as Birmingham defeated Chelsea in the 2012 FA Women's Cup Final on penalties.

-Spencer left Arsenal for a second time in July 2013.
+Spencer returned to Arsenal for the first half of 2013, but left Arsenal for a third time in July 2013.
 She returned to Birmingham City.
 In January 2016, Spencer announced her transfer from Birmingham to WSL champions Chelsea.
 Birmingham described the transfer fee banked from Chelsea as "an extremely good deal for the club".

 Spencer moved to West Ham United in June 2018.
 She made 12 league appearances and four in the FA Women's League Cup.
 She was an unused substitute in the side that played against Manchester City in the 2018–19 FA Women's Cup final.
 In June 2019, it was announced that Spencer would leave West Ham upon the expiration of her contract.

+On 5 July 2019, Spencer signed for Tottenham Hotspur.
+She was part of Tottenham's first-ever squad to compete in the Women’s Super League.
+In March 2025, she returned to Chelsea on an emergency goalkeeper loan for the remainder of the 2024–25 season.
+The loan move was made permanent on 7 July that year with Spencer signing a one-year contract with the option for a further year.